devharry20/Flask-Auth/README.md

 ### Gather Google developer credentials

-In order to run this app (will be modular eventually), you will need to [register a Google application](https://console.developers.google.com/apis/credentials) to get your client secret and ID
+In order to run this app (will be modular eventually), you will need to [register a Google application](https://console.developers.google.com/apis/credentials) to get your client secret and ID.\

-### Create your environment variables

-You will need to create a `.env` file in the root directory of the project, including your
+You will then need to create a `.env` file in the root directory of the project, including your

 ```
 GOOGLE_CLIENT_ID = "ID"